thephpleague/uri-src/docs/uri/7.0/uri-template.md

 // will throw a League\Uri\UriTemplate\TemplateCanNotBeExpanded when trying to expand the `period` value.
 ~~~

-### Using the prefix modifier on a list will trigger an exception.
+### Prefix Modifier Limitations

-While this is not forbidden by the RFC, the `UriTemplate` class will throw an exception
+While the RFC does not forbid this, the `UriTemplate` class will throw an exception
 if an attempt is made to use the prefix modifier with a list of value.
 Other
 implementations will silently ignore the modifier **but** this package will
 trigger the exception to alert the user that something might be wrong and